Fast-track a master's degree by completing courses that map to graduate requirements.

 Cybersecurity

-If you completed your undergraduate degree at UMGC with a major in cybersecurity technology, a vertical pathway between UMGC undergraduate and graduate programs in cybersecurity allows you to earn 6 credits toward the following programs:
+If you completed your undergraduate degree at UMGC with a major in cybersecurity technology, a pathway between UMGC undergraduate and graduate programs in cybersecurity allows you to earn 6 credits toward the following programs:

-To be eligible for the pathway, you must enroll in a related graduate program within two years of completing
+To be eligible for the pathway, you must enroll in a related graduate program within two years of completing (3 Credits, CMIT 320) and (3 Credits, CMIT 495).

-(3 Credits, CMIT 495).
-If eligible, you may be awarded credit for the introductory course in the specified graduate program—either
+If eligible, you may be awarded credit for one of the following courses:

 Data Science/Data Analytics

-If you completed your undergraduate degree at UMGC with a major in data science, a vertical pathway between UMGC undergraduate and graduate programs in this field allows you to reduce your total coursework for graduate data analytics programs by 6 credits.
+If you completed your undergraduate degree at UMGC with a major in data science, a pathway between UMGC undergraduate and graduate programs in this field allows you to reduce your total coursework for graduate data analytics programs by 6 credits.

 You should enroll in the graduate data analytics program within two years of completing your undergraduate degree in data science.